 - Pacifier Use — Although the "why" is not entirely understood, pacifier use also has been shown to have a protective effect against SIDS, even after it falls out of an infant's mouth once baby has fallen asleep!
 So once direct breastfeeding has been well-established, offer a pacifier to the baby when placing him/her down for both naps and bedtime.
-If it falls out, it does not need to put back into baby's mouth.
+If a pacifier falls out, it does not need to be put back into the baby's mouth.

 - Swaddling — While swaddling is a great tactic for soothing a fussy infant, the risk of death is high if a swaddled baby rolls from back to tummy.
 As such, swaddled infants should always be placed on their back.
 With the first sign that baby is even beginning to think about rolling over, swaddling should be discontinued.
 As most parents swaddle their newborn for sleep, a good Rule of Thumb is to discontinue swaddling at 8 weeks of age and replace it with an appropriately sized infant sleep sack.